MicrosoftDocs/azure-dev-docs/articles/go/management-libraries.md

 ## Authenticating to Azure

-Before you can create a client to run code against an Azure subscription, you need to authenticate to Azure.
+To run code against an Azure subscription, you need to authenticate to Azure.
 The [azidentity](https://pkg.go.dev/github.com/Azure/azure-sdk-for-go/sdk/azidentity) module provides facilities for various ways of authenticating with Azure including client/secret, certificate, and managed identity.

 The default authentication option is **DefaultAzureCredential**, which uses the environment variables set earlier in this article.
 In your Go code, you'll create an `azidentity` object as follows: